 - Distance: 1,600 metres

-- Track: Warwick Farm Racecourse, Sydney, New South Wales
+- Track: Randwick Racecourse, Sydney, New South Wales

-The Chipping Norton Stakes is the first Group 1 race for the calendar year in Sydney and is traditionally the only race day of the Sydney Autumn Carnival held at Warwick Farm.
-In 2016 it will be held at Randwick due to work at Warwick Farm.
+The Chipping Norton Stakes is the first Group 1 race for the calendar year in Sydney and was traditionally the only race day of the Sydney Autumn Carnival held at Warwick Farm.
+From 2016 it has been held at Randwick.
 The race dates back to 1925 and the first winner had the interesting name of Wallace Mortlake.

 See below for early markets for this years Chipping Norton Stakes.‘Odds not currently available’

-There are 10 runners for the $600,000 TAB Chipping Norton Stakes.
-Six of them are trained by Chris Waller and two by John O’Shea.
-The odds-on favourite is 2016 winner super mare Winx who won this race in 2016 and 2017.
+There are only nine runners for the $600,000 TAB Chipping Norton Stakes and three of them are trained by Chris Waller.
+The odds-on favourite is super mare Winx who won this race in 2016 and 2017.
 She hasn’t started since the Cox Plate in October but won her latest trial by a big margin.
-Second favourite is Hartnell who was 2nd in the Apollo Stakes last start while third favourite is Stampede who ran 6th in the Apollo but generally improves second-up.
+Second favourite is Prized Icon who was 4th in the Apollo Stakes last start while third favourite is Stampede who ran 6th in the Apollo but generally improves second-up.